 240, 4th Main Road, Mahaveer Nagar, Lawspet-605008, Puducherry, India.

-Aim: To find the efficacy of this age-based intrathecal dosing in terms of level of sensory blockade, success rate and adequacy of blockade for infraumbilical surgery in the paediatric age group.
+Aim: To find the efficacy of age-based intrathecal dosing in terms of level of sensory blockade, success rate and adequacy of blockade for infraumbilical surgery in the paediatric age group.

 Materials and Methods: One hundred and thirty paediatric patients, aged between 2-12 years, posted for elective infraumbilical surgeries were given spinal anaesthesia at a dose of Age/5 (Partha formula) using 0.5% hyperbaric bupivacaine.
 Sedation during the procedure was provided using a combination of effective doses of pentazocine, midazolam, and atropine.
 The number of attempts, the success rate, the level of sensory blockade, the duration of anaesthesia and cardio-respiratory complications if any were noted.